How I answered a Jehovah's Witness

 Watchtower Society interchange: Recently a member of the Jehovah's

 Witnesses initiated an exchange of email messages about beliefs and doctrines.
-Here are
+Below are

-questions he asked and responses I gave.
-These pages can be considered ablog of our
+the questions he asked and the responses I gave him.
+These pages are like a blog of our

 One of the sad things about our email conversation is that my Jehovah's